griba2001/rust-monadic/README.md

 for [**IntoIterator**](https://doc.rust-lang.org/std/iter/trait.IntoIterator.html) (iterables) as monads

-Each step monad expression is [flat_mapped](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.flat_map) with the rest into a lazy *FlatMap* expression which implements *IntoIterator* with lambdas as [*move* closures](https://doc.rust-lang.org/1.30.0/book/first-edition/closures.html#move-closures) capturing the environment and argument.
+Each step monad expression is [flat_mapped](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.flat_map) with the rest into a lazy *FlatMap* expression which implements *IntoIterator* with lambdas as [*move* closures](https://doc.rust-lang.org/1.30.0/book/first-edition/closures.html#move-closures) capturing the environment and argument as `Fn(A) -> U: IntoIterator`.
 The lambda body will be recursively parsed as monadic, and its type should also be an instance of *IntoIterator*.

 Aside from the types that implement *IntoIterator*, all iterators also do it as [documented](https://doc.rust-lang.org/stable/core/iter/#for-loops-and-intoiterator).